lukix/genemo/README.md

     `mutationProbability` - `number` - mutation probability for a single individual.
 Defaults to `0.01`.

-- **`Genemo.reproduceAsync({ crossover, mutate, mutationProbability })`**

-    Same as `Genemo.reproduce`, but this one returns a Promise (works with `runEvolutionAsync`, but not with `runEvolution`).
-It runs all crossovers with `Promise.all` and then all mutations with another `Promise.all`.

 - **`Genemo.stopCondition({ minFitness, maxFitness, maxGenerations })`**

-    Returns a function with a signature matching that of `stopCondition` property of `Genemo.runEvolution` options object.
+    Returns a function with a signature matching that of `stopCondition` property of `Genemo.run` options object.
 Use `minFitness` for maximization problems and `maxFitness` for minimization.

 - **`Genemo.logIterationData({ include, customLogger })`**

-    Returns a function with a signature matching that of `iterationCallback` property of `Genemo.runEvolution` options object. `customLogger` is optional - its default value is a `console.log` function. `include` is an object, which specifies values that should be included in each log:
+    Returns a function with a signature matching that of `iterationCallback` property of `Genemo.run` options object. `customLogger` is optional - its default value is a `console.log` function. `include` is an object, which specifies values that should be included in each log:
     ```
     {
       generationNumber = false,